Jason Lee Scott: Comics

 Jason appeared in numerous comic books by Marvel Comics and Papercutz.

 Jason also appears in the Mighty Morphin Power Rangers comic from Boom Studios.
-This version of Jason is shown to have romantic interest in Trini Kwan (Yellow Ranger) and briefly Lauren Shiba (second Red Samurai Ranger).
+Jason is shown to have romantic interest in Trini Kwan (Yellow Ranger) and briefly Lauren Shiba (second Red Samurai Ranger).

 Jason also has a parallel universe doppelgänger, who not only has the Red Ranger powers but also the White Ranger's.
 This Jason was an archenemy of Lord Drakkon, who is an evil parallel universe doppelgänger of Tommy Oliver.
 Lord Drakkon ultimately killed his world's Jason and takes his enemy's White Ranger powers and Red Ranger helmet as trophies, and eliminates their world's Power Rangers.

 When Lord Drakkon mounted a mass attack on every Ranger team in history, Jason eventually found himself acting as leader of the forces arrayed against Drakkon, using the Dragon Shield and the Dragonzord as he issued commands to the Rangers from the future.
 In the process, he also formed a relationship with Lauren Shiba, the surviving Red Ranger of the Samurai Rangers, but the conclusion of this storyline erased Drakkon's attack from history, with the result that Jason and Lauren's relationship was also erased.

 Later in the series, Jason, Trini and Zack leaving for the "Peace Conference" is revealed to be a cover story for their new role as the Omega Rangers, using ancient powers to act as agents for the Morphing Masters to track down residual damage caused by Drakkon's attack.
 During this time, Jason and his team have to protect the Earth Rangers from an enemy that seeks to punish Tommy for Drakkon's actions, unable to acknowledge that Tommy has passed the point when he would become Drakkon.
 After a confrontation with Astronema and Ecliptor, Jason's time as the Red Omega Ranger comes to an end when he is possessed by the spirit of the Gold Omega, which was released by Andros in an attempt to save Zhane from his current comatose state, only to learn too late that the Gold Omega Ranger seeks to basically cause a zombie apocalypse.
 The only way to defeat the Gold Omega Ranger forces Jason to sever his connection to the Omega powers, leaving him unable to morph into the Red Omega Ranger again, passing his powers on to Trini while he returns to life on Earth.